"Jack! Jack, wake up!"

 "I'm sorry.
 You know I'm only kidding.
 I'm proud of you.
 You've always said what you wanted and you've stuck to it despite the trouble it's got you into.
 Perhaps," he continued, " if a new King or Queen is Chosen, they'll change the rules and allow girls to become Defenders.
 Or, maybe, you'll become the first girl in years to be Chosen as a Defender".

 "I doubt it", snorted Sophie.
 "Things never go well for me.
-I'll probably end up in the Kitchens or on Cleaning duty.
+I'll probably end up in the Kitchens or on Maintenance.
 I'll run away if that happens.
 I will, Jack.
 I couldn't bear to be that bored for the rest of my life!"

 Jack put his arm around Sophie, "I know, Soph.
 I'm sure it won't come to that though.
 Come on.
 Don't think about it now, let's just enjoy tonight."